I Walk the Line (1964 album)

-I Walk the Line is the nineteenth studio album by singer and songwriter Johnny Cash, featuring a handful of recent songs alongside new recordings of previous hits throughout his career up to that point.
+I Walk the Line is the nineteenth studio album by singer and songwriter Johnny Cash, featuring a handful of recent songs alongside new recordings of previous hits from his previous tenure at Sun Records (save for "I Still Miss Someone," which was first recorded for Columbia).
 It was released on Columbia Records in 1964.
 The album was certified Gold by the RIAA in 1967.